Cryptosporidiosis in Angora GoatsMonday, 31st January 2022

 Many more products will become available on the market.

 What can be done to reduce the impact of Crypto BEFORE the ewes start kidding on a Crypto positive farm?

 - Add ‘Deccox’(Decoquinate) Zoeitis to feed of ewes 4 weeks before kidding and continue to 2+ week after kidding.

-Deccox is not licenced for crypto but it has been demonstrated in trials that if ewes/cows are given Decoquinate in feed 4 weeks before and 1 week after kidding at 1.25mg/kg a day it prevented the appearance of crypto.
+- Deccox is not licenced for crypto, but it has been demonstrated in trials that if ewes/cows are given Decoquinate in feed 4 weeks before and 1 week after kidding at 1.25mg/kg a day, it prevents the appearance of crypto.